Prangins Castle: History

 Baroness Matilde Guiguer de Prangins in Her Park at Lake Leman, by Jens Juel, 1779 - Statens Museum for Kunst.

 Prangins Castle has been a seat of power for centuries.
 The first record of the domain is from 1096.
 The current building dates from 1732, and has been extensively restored and furnished in the original style.
 The gardens are particularly unusual as they include an extensive sunken kitchen garden which has been replanted to match its original 18th century organisation.

 Before 1730

 An earlier building on the site was destroyed in 1293 by the Dukes of Savoy.
 It was rebuilt and changed hands repeatedly over the coming centuries.
 Nicholas de Diesbach enlarged the property in 1613.
-His family ceded the property to Emilie de Nassau in 1627.
+His family ceded the property to Countess Emilia of Nassau in 1627.
 The demesne was sold in 1656.

 It was sold again in 1719, this time to Jean Rieu, a Genevan citizen and a Paris banker.
 Four years later, in 1723, he passed it on to another Paris banker, Louis Guiguer.
 Guiger, who was originally from the canton of St Gallen, built the palace you see today.
 The building on the site was probably close to a ruin.